pbinkley/rcb-manual/sections/14-conclusion.md

-of microcopying, that the better point of comparison is certainly the size of edition at which running costs and first costs are equal.&nbsp;{%- include columnbreak.html canvas=355 col=2 -%}&nbsp;with data taken from the tables in foregoing chapters.
+of microcopying, that the better point of comparison is certainly the size of edition at which running costs and first costs are equal. {% include columnbreak.html canvas=355 col=2 %} with data taken from the tables in foregoing chapters.
 The curves for printing, photo-offset and microcopying are set to different scales, but the behavior of the cost curve is the same for each.
-In each case most of the economies in cost-per-copy that are obtainable are secured before the&nbsp;{%- include pagebreak.html canvas=356 -%}&nbsp;
+In each case most of the economies in cost-per-copy that are obtainable are secured before the {% include pagebreak.html canvas=356 %}

 TABLE LII